Fabrizio Pagani: Public policies

 Fabrizio Pagani has been Head of the Office of Italy's Minister of Finance, Pier Carlo Padoan.
 Since 2014, for six years, he has been non-executive Director of ENI and Chairman of ENI's advisory board, composed by energy and sustainability experts.
 He is part of several think tanks and policy units.

-His policy action has been inspired by free market principles and he has devised policies for the competitiveness of the Italian system, SMEs financing, banking system reform, bureaucratic simplification, including liberalization, privatization and attraction of private capital.
+His policy action has been inspired by free market principles and he has devised policies for the competitiveness of the Italian system, SMEs financing, banking system reform, liberalization, privatization and attraction of investment.

 As part of Renzi Cabinet and Gentiloni Cabinet economic policy, Pagani created the "Finance for Growth" project which led to the Competitiveness Law Decree (June 2014), "Unlock Italy" Decree (August 2014), to the reform of the banking System (Investment Compact decree – January 2015), and to the Reform of Popular Banks and the Guarantee on Securitization of Bank Non Performing Loans (GACS) (February 2016).
 Pagani has been at the heart of the implementation of government privatization plan, in particular he worked on Poste Italiane IPO in October 2015 and ENAV listing in July 2016.

 He conceived and implemented the project "Italy is Next and Now" to attract financial institutions and human capital in Italy, but in particular in Milan.
 He has been entrusted with the coordination of the “Milan European Financial Hub” Committee.

 Current positions

 Fabrizio Pagani is currently working in the financial sector in Italy and internationally and serves in corporate boards.

-He is professor at Sciences Po, Paris, Master in International Economic Policy, where he teaches the course: "Fighting ever Bigger Monsters – Economic Policies in Times of Crisis".
+He is professor at Sciences Po, Paris, Master in International Economic Policy, where he teaches the course: "Economic Policies in Times of Crisis".

 He is the Founder and President of the Association M&M - Idee per un Paese migliore, a think tank which elaborates policies according to the motto: "Policies beyond Politics" and chairs the advisory committee of the Bocconi PNRR Lab.

 He is a public speaker and contributes regularly to newspapers, TV, and social media on current affairs.
-He is an editorialist for Huffington Post Italia.

 He is the author of several books, including OECD Steel and Shipbuilding Subsidy Negotiations.

 He advises governments on global issues.